cbassa/cdmt/README.md

 # cdmt
-CDMT, for *Coherent Dispersion Measure Trials*, is a software program to coherently dedisperse complex voltage data from the LOFAR telescope to many different dispersion measure trials.
+CDMT, for *Coherent Dispersion Measure Trials*, is a software program to perform coherent dedispersion on complex voltage data from the LOFAR telescope and to coherently dedisperse to many different dispersion measure trials.
 It reads HDF5 input data and generates [SIGPROC](http://sigproc.sourceforge.net/) compatible filterbank files.

 The software uses NVIDIA GPUs to accelerate the computations and hence requires compilation with `nvcc` against the `cufft` and `hdf5` libraries.